martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Histograms of characters 61-74 are showing the variety of distributions within the measured primary data.
 Histograms illustrate data within percentiles (5, 95) to avoid extreme skewing due to the presence of outliers.
 Data in table \ref{primary_chars} are presented complete for reference.](source/figures/ch7/distplot_74.pdf "Histograms of characters 61-74"){#fig:distplot5 width=100%}

 #### Statistical relationship of characters
-Understanding the relationship between measured character is in important aspect of morphometric assessment.
+Understanding the relationship between measured characters is an important aspect of morphometric assessment.
 As specified in the section XXX (selection of chars), characters should not include many empirical correlations.
 Collinear characters (those being correlated and reflecting the same concept) should not be present in the resulting data as they might skew the hyperspace and adversely affect the result of clustering.
 As characters do not follow always follow normal distribution, Spearman's rank correlation is used to assess the relationship between characters.
 The results are illustrated in the correlation matrix on figure \ref{fig:spearman_primary} below.

 ![Correlation matrix of Spearman's rho values capturing statistical relationship between resulting morphometric values of primary characters.
 With a few exceptions, the relationship is none or very weak.](source/figures/ch7/spearman_primary.pdf "Correlation matrix of primary characters"){#fig:spearman_primary width=100%}

 As expected (the set is designed in such a way), characters generally show minimal correlations, with a few exceptions.
 These are reflecting different concepts and are capturing different phenomena, which makes them admissible.

 Primary morphometric characters are the core of the method of identification of distinct homogenous clusters.
 Their selection to capture different complexities aspects of urban form results in a very heterogenous set of measured data showing variable spatial patterns as well as statistical distributions.
 However, this data are the direct input of the clustering procedure, but they are an input of calculation of contextual characters.
 The results of this consequent step are illustrated in the next section.